-Can I get into Taylor University?
-The school has a 87% acceptance rate.
-Last year, 1,452 out of 1,673 applicants were admitted making Taylor University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 36 percent.
+How hard is it to get into Taylor University and can I get accepted?
+The school has a 68% acceptance rate ranking it #19 in Indiana for lowest rate of acceptance.
+Last year, 1,595 out of 2,341 applicants were admitted making Taylor University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 41 percent.
 Taylor University typically accepts and attracts "A-" average high school students.
 Only 31% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|